Samuel Beckett: Early writings

-In 1935—the year that he successfully published a book of his poetry, Echo's Bones and Other Precipitates—Beckett worked on his novel Murphy.
+In 1935 – the year that he successfully published a book of his poetry, Echo's Bones and Other Precipitates – Beckett worked on his novel Murphy.
 In May, he wrote to MacGreevy that he had been reading about film and wished to go to Moscow to study with Sergei Eisenstein at the Gerasimov Institute of Cinematography.
 In mid-1936 he wrote to Eisenstein and Vsevolod Pudovkin to offer himself as their apprentice.
 Nothing came of this, however, as Beckett's letter was lost owing to Eisenstein's quarantine during the smallpox outbreak, as well as his focus on a script re-write of his postponed film production.
 In 1936, a friend had suggested he look up the works of Arnold Geulincx, which Beckett did and he took many notes.
 The philosopher's name is mentioned in Murphy and the reading apparently left a strong impression.
 Murphy was finished in 1936 and Beckett departed for extensive travel around Germany, during which time he filled several notebooks with lists of noteworthy artwork that he had seen and noted his distaste for the Nazi savagery that was overtaking the country.
 Returning to Ireland briefly in 1937, he oversaw the publication of Murphy (1938), which he translated into French the following year.
 He fell out with his mother, which contributed to his decision to settle permanently in Paris.
 Beckett remained in Paris following the outbreak of World War II in 1939, preferring, in his own words, "France at war to Ireland at peace".
 His was soon a known face in and around Left Bank cafés, where he strengthened his allegiance with Joyce and forged new ones with artists Alberto Giacometti and Marcel Duchamp, with whom he regularly played chess.
 Sometime around December 1937, Beckett had a brief affair with Peggy Guggenheim, who nicknamed him "Oblomov" (after the character in Ivan Goncharov's novel).

 In January 1938 in Paris, Beckett was stabbed in the chest and nearly killed when he refused the solicitations of a notorious pimp (who went by the name of Prudent).
 Joyce arranged a private room for Beckett at the hospital.
 The publicity surrounding the stabbing attracted the attention of Suzanne Dechevaux-Dumesnil, who knew Beckett slightly from his first stay in Paris.
 This time, however, the two would begin a lifelong companionship.
 At a preliminary hearing, Beckett asked his attacker for the motive behind the stabbing.
 Prudent replied: "Je ne sais pas, Monsieur.
 Je m'excuse" ["I do not know, sir.
-I'm sorry"].
-Beckett eventually dropped the charges against his attacker—partially to avoid further formalities, partly because he found Prudent likeable and well-mannered.
+I apologise"].
+Beckett eventually dropped the charges against his attacker – partially to avoid further formalities, partly because he found Prudent likeable and well-mannered.
+After his own near-fatal stabbing in 2022, author Salman Rushdie referenced Beckett's example when talking about his reasons for not interviewing his attacker.